Royal Caribbean and Celebrity Cruises End Last-Minute Cancellation Policies

 The programs were created as a way to assure passengers returning to cruising in the midst of a pandemic that they had flexibility in travel planning, even if they chose for whatever reason not to cruise at the very last minute.

-Other cruise lines also adopted a March 31, 2022 deadline for their similar pandemic-related cancellation programs, but some of since extended the deadline.
+Other cruise lines also adopted a March 31, 2022 deadline for their similar pandemic-related cancellation programs, but some have since extended the deadline.

 Neither Royal Caribbean nor Celebrity Cruises has updated their programs online.
 In both cases the deadline is still listed as March 31, 2022.